Kathmandu, Nepal…how best to describe this crazy city?

 Pashupatinath Temple is also the place to see Hindu Holy Men.
-These men were eager to receive a few rupees in order to have their photo taken with us.

 When it was time to leave Pashupatinath, our driver could not get our car to start.
 Tim, our guide, and several other men helped to push the car down the hill to get it going.

 Our third and final stop of our tour of Kathmandu took us to another Buddhist temple, Swayambhunath, also known as the Monkey Temple.
 This is a very popular place to spot monkeys in Kathmandu, and even though we did not see any today (we saw many at Pashupatinath) we all really liked it here.
 Swayambhunath sits high on a hill overlooking the Kathmandu Valley, it was relatively quiet and peaceful here, and the temple is beautiful.